syncfusion-content/javascript-docs/js/Localization.md

 </tr>
 </table>

->   To translate our control content from default English to any of the culture, say For example - German language, then you need to refer the **globalize.culture.de-DE.min.js** file in your application, after the reference of jquery.globalize.min.js file.
+N>   To translate our control content from default English to any of the culture, say For example - German language, then you need to refer the **globalize.culture.de-DE.min.js** file in your application, after the reference of jquery.globalize.min.js file.

 ## Localizing the Syncfusion components